Winfried Schäfer: Cameroon national team

 In November 2001, Schäfer was appointed head coach of Cameroon.
 He won the 2002 African Cup of Nations with Cameroon, defeating Senegal 3–2 in a penalty shoot-out after a 0–0 draw in the final.

 Al-Ahli

 In 2006, he won the UAE national championship with Al-Ahli (Dubai).
 He worked then from 2007 to 2009 for UAE League side Al-Ain.

 FK Baku

 On 10 June 2010, Schäfer signed a two-year contract with Azerbaijani club Baku.
 On 18 January 2011 his contract was ended.

-Thailand national team / Muangthong United
+Thailand national team and Muangthong United

 In late June 2011, Schäfer was hired as Thailand manager on a three-year contract.
 On 4 June 2013, Schäfer and Football Association of Thailand mutually agreed to cancel the contract.
 The following day, he became manager of thai club Muangthong United, replacing Serbian Slaviša Jokanović.

 Jamaica national team

 On 17 July 2013, it was announced that Schäfer will become the new coach of Jamaica, replacing previous manager Theodore Whitmore who resigned from his position following a 2–0 loss to Honduras.
 Jamaica's first match with Schäfer as manager was a World Cup qualification match against Panama on 7 September 2013 which ended with a 0–0 draw.

 In the 2014 Caribbean Cup, Jamaica's first match ended with a 1–1 draw over Martinique.
 However, the team recorded two-straight wins against Antigua and Barbuda and Haiti to make it to the final.
 Schäfer led Jamaica to their sixth Caribbean Cup title after beating Trinidad and Tobago 4–3 on penalties in the final.

 In June 2015 at the Copa América, Jamaica put in an incredible performance, being drawn in the same group as regional powers Argentina and Uruguay, who both defeated Jamaica by a single goal.
 Shortly after, on 22 July 2015 Schäfer's team reached the Final of the Gold Cup after beating tournament favourites the United States.